BiancoRoyal/node-red-contrib-iiot-opcua/.github/CONTRIBUTING.md

 4. Utilize familiar paradigms and patterns.
 5. Consistency is king.
 6. Lay good foundations.
 Be mindful of evolutionary complexity.
+7. Write tests and check the coverage of your code.

 ## Raising issues